mlilback/rc2SwiftClient/Issues.md

 * txt/csv should have menu option to view as result, default as source

 ### help
-* match name only not checked when selected, make default
+* partial match searching not working properly
-* enable live searching

 ##editor
 * execute current chunk if R code